shawna-p/mysterious-messenger/docs/getting-started.rst

 ============

 * If you want to run this code, you will need to download the Ren'Py engine: https://www.renpy.org/
-* As of 2022-06-30 (the time of this update) the version of Ren'Py used is 8.0.
+* As of 2022-08-20 (the time of this update) the version of Ren'Py used is 8.0.2.
+Mysterious Messenger is also intended to be compatible with 7.5+, though it's recommended you use v8.0+ to take advantage of Python 3's capabilities.
 * Download or clone the `most recent release <https://github.com/shawna-p/mysterious-messenger/releases>`_ into your Ren'Py Projects Directory and unzip it into its own folder.
 If you don't know what it is, you can change it from the Ren'Py launcher via ``preferences -> Projects Directory``.

   * The current stable version is 3.2.0